Fast expectation-maximization algorithms for spatial generalized linear mixed models: ML Inference Methods

-We develop an automated MCMC-EM algorithm for the projection-based models, where the conditional expectations are approximated using MCMC samples.
-The Monte Carlo sample size at each EM iteration is selected automatically which reduces the amount of manual tuning.
-The E-step includes two parts: \begin{itemize} \item[] \textbf{ (a) Simulation}: obtain an MCMC sample $ \bs{\delta}^{(t,1)}, \dots, \bs{\delta}^{(t,k_t)} $, with a sample size of $ k_t $, from $ f_{\delta|Z} ( \bs{\delta}|\bs{Z},\bs{\psi}^{(t)} ) $ under the current estimates $ \bs{\psi}^{(t)} $. \item[] \textbf{ (b) Monte Carlo integration}: approximate conditional expectation using average, \begin{linenomath} \end{linenomath} \end{itemize}
+We develop an automated MCEM algorithm for the projection-based models, where the conditional expectations are approximated using MCMC samples.
+The MC sample size at each EM iteration is selected automatically which reduces the amount of manual tuning.
+The E-step includes\\ \textbf{ (a) Simulation}: obtain an MCMC sample $ \bs{\delta}^{(t,1)}, \dots, \bs{\delta}^{(t,k_t)} $ with a sample size of $ k_t $, from $ f_{\delta|Z} ( \bs{\delta}|\bs{Z},\bs{\psi}^{(t)} ) $ under the current $ \bs{\psi}^{(t)} $.\\ \textbf{ (b) Monte Carlo integration}: approximate conditional expectation using average,